prad123/vehicle-detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I ran the same set of parameters on the feature extraction for vehicle detection as I used to train my model.
-I was able to get good results with this number of rectangles, but I found that there is a big tradeoff between finding enough rectangles and keeping the search area small to keep the algorithm performant.
+I was able to get good results with this number of rectangles, but I found that there is a tradeoff between finding enough rectangles and keeping the search area small to keep the algorithm performant.
 This seemed to be a decent tradeoff.
 Here are some of my results:

 ![alt text][image4]
 ![alt text][image5]